The first step before construction can commence is to decipher the infamous Dragon instructions.

 introduced about a month before the thicker roof, so the larger idler is

-unlikely to have been present on any vehicle represented by this kit.
+unlikely to have been present on any vehicle straight from the factory.
 I

 would recommend leaving the idler axle unfixed until the tracks are

-added to get the perfect track tension.
+added to allow for perfect track tension.
 There are two sets of middle and

 version.
-Two outer sprocket types are offered.
+Two sprocket face types are offered.
 The only difference is

 that one has concave and one convex spokes.